mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-action/discussion-of-action-itself/whether-every-action-is-for-an-end.md

 Notes:

-"our own minds—means that we can often abuse those relationships.
-Every action we make is for the sake of happiness, but many of those actions often end up causing suffering for ourselves and for those around us."
+"Every action we make is for the sake of happiness, but many of those actions often end up causing suffering for ourselves and for those around us."
 (Beyond Desire & Passion)

 -->